On the origin of ambiguity in efficient communication: Ambiguity and logical reversibility

-In this section we begin by presenting the concept of {\em Logical (ir)reversibility} of a given computation.
-Subsequently we formally explain how a code generated through logically irreversible computations is necessarily ambiguous and we quantify the degree of ambiguity as the minimum amount of information needed to properly reconstruct a given message.
+In this section we begin by informally presenting the concept of {\em logical (ir)reversibility} of a given computation (subsection \ref{LI}).
+Subsequently we formally explain how a code generated through logically irreversible computations is necessarily ambiguous (subsection \ref{TM}) and we quantify the degree of ambiguity as the minimum amount of information needed to properly reconstruct a given message (subsection \ref{ambcodes}).